Nikon D3500 Review : A compact and likable DSLR for beginners

 Nikon d3500 Review by Sourabh Kumar

-If you want to use the D3500’s rear display, you would need to switch over to Live View focusing, and this is where you’ll find mirrorless cameras have an edge over.
-While it’s possible to focus right to the edges of the frame, focusing speed does take a bit of a knock.
-As D3500 do lack the touch screen display, the focusing gets really hard as now you have to maneuver the screen by clicking the dial which is way slower than what you can do with just tapping on the screen on the spot of focus and just shooting or clicking the shutter button.
+If you want to use the D3500’s rear display, you would need to switch over to Live View focusing, and this is where you’ll find mirrorless cameras have an edge.
+While it’s possible to focus right on the edges of the frame, focusing speed does take a bit of a knock.
+As D3500 does lack the touch screen display, the focusing gets hard as now you have to maneuver the screen by clicking the dial which is way slower than what you can do with just tapping on the screen on the spot of focus and just shooting or clicking the shutter button.

 Performance